Mortgage Guides & Advice

 Rachel Gill BA (Hons), CeMAP, CeRER

-Rachel founded Aspect Mortgages, and has been advising clients since 1998 - bringing over 25 years of hands-on experience to every conversation.
-Holding the Certificate in Mortgage Advice and Practice (CeMAP), the Certificate in Regulated Equity Release (CeRER) and a BA (Hons), she is one of the most experienced independent mortgage and equity release advisers in Lancashire.
-As an equity release specialist, Rachel has helped homeowners understand their options and make confident, informed decisions about their later life finances always in plain language, and always with their best interests at heart.
+Rachel founded Aspect Mortgages and has been advising clients since 1999, bringing over 25 years of experience to every conversation.
+Holding the CeMAP, CeRER and a BA (Hons), she is one of Lancashire's most experienced independent mortgage and equity release specialists, helping homeowners make confident, informed decisions about their later life finances in plain language and always with their best interests at heart.

 LinkedIn logo icon